Connecting from Client Apps

 - On the second router, setup DHCP reservation for the Emby Server local IP address

-- On the second router, setup port forwards for the http public tcp port 32700 to forward to port 8096 to the local IP address of the emby server machine.
-And similarly, if secure connections are used, setup the port forward for the https tcp public port 32800 to forward to port 8920 to the local IP address of the emby server machine.
+- On the second router, setup port forward for the http public tcp port 32700 to forward to port 8096 to the local IP address of the emby server machine.

 Multiple Servers - Public Port clash